Typing Tips for Counselors Using the Enneagram in Therapy – Part 2

 Type 3, 6, and 9 have a Dominant Center that is the same as their Repressed Center.
 This indicates that for these types, the dominant center of feeling, thinking, or doing may be an unproductive form of that kind of expression.

-Threes often suppress or disconnect from their emotions in order to get things done and maintain an image of success and competence.
-Feelings are avoided because they can interfere with efficiency.
-In many cases, it’s not productive to consistently ignore the messages or underlying needs indicated by emotions or compartmentalize feelings until they are unavoidable or cause problems.
+While very attuned to other people’s feelings, Threes often suppress or disconnect from their own emotions in order to get things done and maintain an image of success and competence.
+Feelings are avoided because they may be thought to compromise their image or interfere with efficiency and productivity.
+In many cases, it’s not helpful to consistently ignore the messages or needs indicated by emotions or compartmentalize feelings until they are unavoidable or cause problems.

-Nines doing tends towards comfort-seeking and behaviors with the unconscious goal of suppressing their own agenda to keep the peace.
-Examples can include non-essential busyness, numbing, procrastination, or overly engaging in routines or passive activities.
-They can also tend to belabor decisions, let others make choices for them, and resist asserting themselves — all of which can interfere with productivity or doing what’s important.
+Nines’ doing frequently tends towards comfort-seeking with the unconscious goal of suppressing their own agenda to keep the peace.
+Examples can include non-essential busyness, procrastination, or overly engaging in routines or passive activities.
+They can also tend to belabor decisions, let others make choices for them, and resist asserting themselves — all of which can interfere with getting things done and doing what’s important.

 Consider Past Experiences